For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 Is Guanajuato Safe to Travel Alone?

-Guanajuato isn’t exactly the safest location in Mexico to travel to, but there are definitely some safe spots for people to visit.
+Guanajuato isn’t exactly the safest location in Mexico to travel to, but there are definitely a handful of safe spots for people to visit.

 You can find like-minded travelers by staying at one of Guanajuato’s top-rated hostels which may add an extra dimension to your trip.